Woman Arrested After Shooting Dog In Head With Crossbow

-According to Wilson, the 4-year-old lab initiated the incident by lunging at her disabled daughter, and supposedly had a history of mischief after killing other animals in her yard.
+According to Wilson, the lab, then 4 years old, initiated the incident by lunging at her disabled daughter, and supposedly had a history of mischief after killing other animals in her yard.
 “The dog doesn’t want to leave, so I grabbed a crossbow, my intentions were not to kill the dog, but to try to get the message across, ‘Get out the yard,” Wilson said.

 But animal control disputed this story, noting they’ve never received any calls of complaint from Wilson’s address.
 Nor did police buy into Wilson’s changing tale.
 When officers, acting upon an anonymous tip, showed up at Wilson’s door, she admitted to “being tired of lying” and confessed to the shooting.

 According to the police report, ‘the dog was in the yard peeing on her car tire,’ and ‘was not being aggressive.’
 Officers also discovered the crossbow had been purchased in Jacksonville, suggesting pre-meditation, not an accidental shooting like Wilson suggested.

 Miraculously, Unicorn did survive this heinous crime, because the arrow ricocheted off this dog’s skull, leaving the pup with a painful — but survivable — flesh wound.
 However, the medical bills quickly piled up, causing poor Unicorn, who has since been surrendered to Nassau County Animal Services for treatment, to lose his family on top of everything else he’s been through.